drbean/edit/steve/selfintro.md

 \end{itemize}
 \end{DoubleSpace}

+### Writing about self

+Now, using the conversations above:

+Write 50 words on what kind of person you are.

+Look at [Conversations about ourselves] above on p 15 of the book, 5.2 Activity 0: Talking to another person about self

+Compare yourself with another person, eg family member, friend.

+How are you similar?
+How are you different to that person.

+Look at the adjectives to describe personality on \pref{adjectives-describing-personality}.

 ## Johari Window on self

 The Johari Window compares and contrasts what you know/DON'T know (or think) about yourself with what others know/DON'T know (or think) about you.